 - Interchangeable film backs on the Hasselblad as also found on my Mamiya RZ67, Mamiya 645 Super and Rolleiflex SL66E are great for weddings where I can pre load 2+ film backs or if I want to shoot a mix of colour and black and white film side by side.
 For 35mm film cameras I need two bodies to cover this approach hence I use two Leica M3s for weddings.

 - The size of the Hasselblad “rig” with lens, lens hood, prism viewfinder and on a monopod is no discrete Leica M3 camera yet somehow it is purposeful and also get only positive remarks when out on the street.
 It is a real head turner (and conversastion starter!).
 I think people really appreciate seeing the older film cameras in action.

-Hasselblad negative scans (all with Ilford HP5 plus film)
+Hasselblad sample photos (all with Ilford HP5 plus film)

-- Here are some sample images from the first roll of film testing the Hasselblad
+- Here are some Hasselblad sample photos from the first roll of film testing –

 - Here is a photo taken at the wedding